 Motor shown in

 Fig. 1, or a

 Meccano Electric Motor, the

 model will afford

 many interesting points to

 enthusiastic

 Meccano boys.
 In

-the case of its prototype the work of
+the case of its pro-

-cutting and sawing stone

-into blocks of any size is

-a matter that can be

-performed accurately and com-

-paratively quickly, when one remembers the hardness of the material through which the saw has to cut.
-By substituting a hack-saw blade for the Rack Strips that represent the saw, the model may be put to practical use.
+cutting and sawing stone into blocks of any size is a matter that can be performed accurately and comparatively quickly, paterial through which the saw has to totype the work of when one remembers the hardness of the material through which the saw has to cut.
+But substituting a hack-saw blade for the Rack Strips that represent the saw, the model may be put to practical use.